matumba78/reelranker/frontend/RENDER_DEPLOYMENT.md

-# 🚀 Render Deployment Guide
+# 🚀 Render Deployment Guide (Node 22 Compatible)

+## ✅ Node.js Version Fix Applied

+**Issue**: Render uses Node 22.16.0 by default, but your app was configured for Node 18 **Solution**: Updated configuration to be compatible with Node 22

 ## Quick Deploy (Recommended)